Lighting the way for mental health awareness

 3. Manage stress with healthy coping strategies

-Try stress management techniques like breathing exercises, mindfulness, meditation, making time for hobbies, spending time in nature, self-care, or talking to someone you trust.
+Try stress management techniques like breathing exercises, mindfulness, meditation, hobbies, time in nature, self-care, or talking to someone you trust.
 Stress is a normal part of life, but too much stress can affect mood and well-being.

 4. Practice gratitude

 Every day, be mindful and appreciative of the things for which you are grateful.
-Consider writing a gratitude list every night before you go to bed, either on paper or in your head.
+Consider making a gratitude list every night before bed.
 Express appreciation to others and challenge negative thoughts.
 Gratitude and positivity can boost your mood, self-esteem, and resilience.

 5. Set manageable goals

 Set goals and work toward them in small, realistic steps.
 Whether it's exercising more or not smoking, baby steps can help you get there.
-Don't let setbacks keep you from your end goal.
+Don't let setbacks keep you from reaching your goals.

 6. Seek help when you need it